kdgdkd/ramiho/README.md

 ramiho comes with Spanish and English interfaces. ramiho would like to speak your language, so please consider creating new locales.
 Choose which to use below the locale functions (change fLOCALE_EN for fLOCALE_ES to turn ramiho's interface to Spanish).

 **Favorite Connexions**
 ramiho allows to load preferred connexion configurations in batch, using the Favorite Connexions submenu.
-You should customize this section of the code to have an easy way of loading alternative configurations for your setup.
+You should customize this section of the code to have an easy way of loading your own favorite setup configurations.

 The Favorite Connexions menu currently uses three ways of saving connexions.
 - embedded in ramiho's code as aconnect commands (fSET_x functions)
 - in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands
 - in one of two midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

-You should then adapt the header (fSETX_HEADER) to display some description of the connexions you've set up.
+You should then adapt the header of the menu (fSETX_HEADER) to display some description of the connexions you've set up.

 ## Usage

-The normal setup for ramiho would be on a headless Raspberry Pi, connected to a network with LAN or WIFI and operated through SSH... plus a number of MIDI devices connected to it's USB ports.
+The normal use of ramiho would be on a headless Raspberry Pi, connected to a WIFI network and operated through an SSH client... plus a number of MIDI devices connected to it's USB ports.
 If this is your case, you may consider taking the following steps:
 - create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); mine is **111**, so I can launch it with an external numeric pad
 - enable ssh connexions in your Raspberry Pi (**sudo raspi-config**)
 - auto-connect your Raspberry Pi to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)